chudkowsky/howcryptoworksbook/Chapter_12_Governance_and_Token_Economics.md

 These experimental models highlight that governance remains an unsolved problem with vast design space still to explore.
 Most projects stick with proven approaches, but the bleeding edge continues pushing boundaries, searching for mechanisms that better balance efficiency, fairness, and attack resistance.

-#### 5. Governance Attacks: When Democracy Gets Hijacked
+#### Governance Attacks: When Democracy Gets Hijacked

 The worst-case scenario isn't voter apathy but active exploitation. **Flash loan governance attacks** work by borrowing massive amounts of governance tokens, voting to pass a malicious proposal, and returning the tokens all in a single transaction.
-In 2020, an attacker proposed to drain Compound's COMP distribution to a single address by borrowing enough tokens to reach quorum.
-The attack failed due to community intervention, but it exposed a fundamental vulnerability: instant voting power without long-term commitment.
+In April 2022, Beanstalk DAO suffered exactly this fate: an attacker used flash loans from Aave to borrow $1 billion worth of various assets, used them to amass STALK (Beanstalk's governance power accrued through its Silo mechanisms) to gain 67% voting power, passed a malicious proposal to transfer $182 million from the treasury to their own wallet, and executed it.
+The entire attack completed within a single Ethereum transaction, happening within seconds.
+By the time the community noticed, the funds were gone.

-To counter this, most DAOs now use **snapshot-based voting**, where voting power is determined by token balances at a block before the proposal was created.
-This is combined with a **voting period** (a delay of several days during which votes are cast) and a **timelock** (a delay between a vote passing and its execution).
-Additional protections include **delegation-only voting** (borrowed tokens can't vote).
+The defense against this isn't any single mechanism but rather a layered timing system. **Snapshot-based voting** is the foundational protection: voting power is determined by token balances at a specific past block, set when the proposal is created.
+An attacker who borrows tokens during the voting period has zero voting power because they didn't hold those tokens at the snapshot point.
+This is combined with a **voting delay** (the time between proposal creation and when voting begins, allowing the snapshot to be effectively locked in) and a **voting period** (the window during which votes can be cast).
+Finally, a **timelock** adds delay between a vote passing and its execution, giving the community time to react to suspicious outcomes or discovered bugs.

+Beanstalk's critical mistake was allowing proposals to pass and execute within the same block without any snapshot mechanism or timelock delay.
+Modern governance systems use checkpointed balance tracking (on-chain via systems like OpenZeppelin Governor) or fixed snapshot blocks (off-chain via Snapshot) to ensure voting power cannot be manipulated through temporary token acquisition.
 But sophisticated attacks evolve: **governance bribery** involves paying token holders to vote a certain way, **proposal spam** clogs governance with noise to hide malicious changes, and **51% attacks** involve slowly accumulating tokens to gain permanent control.

 #### The Meta-Lesson